 The Child Citizenship Act of 2000 (CCA) grants children adopted by American citizens automatic U.S. citizenship; this is the legislation that granted me immediate citizenship when I arrived.
 However, there were a lot of steps that made this possible.

 By the time my parents and I met in Changsha, they were confirmed as my adoptive family.
 In Guangzhou, we filed the requests for my visa and passport.
-Given that I was not yet a U.S. citizen, I was given a temporary Chinese passport that I moved to the U.S. with.
-Since I wasn’t able to go home, to Chicago, without either document, we stayed in Guangzhou for several days.
+Given that I was not yet a U.S. citizen, I was given a temporary Chinese passport with which I moved to the U.S. Since I wasn’t able to go home, to Chicago, without either document, we stayed in Guangzhou for several days.

 After receiving both of those documents, I was able to move home.
 The flight to Chicago was about 13 hours.
 As soon as the wheels of the plane touched down in Chicago’s O’Hare airport, I was officially a U.S. citizen.
 As an international adoptee, I tend to have more citizenship papers, compared to my friends.
 I have a certificate of citizenship, something one born in the U.S. would have to apply for.